chuckmasterson/chuckmasterson.github.io/_posts/2017-10-23-what-hoboing-remains.md

 We're not sure how much longer we'll stay here.
 It's a beautiful October here, but the thing is, you would barely know it, because we trim inside, and only see the sun during breaks.
 We also go a little nuts sitting down all day long, and can feel carpal tunnel setting in from scissor-handing all the time.
 We'll probably keep on adventuring further down the road within a couple weeks.

 Speaking of breaks, we're on a rare half-day because our grower's gone to a different town for the evening, and I'm eager to seize the daylight while it's here.
-So I'm going to wrap it up here and go on a walk.
+So I'm going to wrap it up here and go on a walk with Misty.